TexasInstruments/edgeai-tensorlab/docs/det_quantization.md

 # Jacinto-AI-MMDetection Quantization

-Post Training Quantization (PTQ) or Quantization Aware Training (QAT) are often required to achieve the best acuracy for inference in fixed point.
+Post Training Calibration for Quantization (PTQ) or Quantization Aware Training (QAT) are often required to achieve the best acuracy for inference in fixed point.
+This repository can do QAT and/or PTQ on object detection models trained here.
+PTQ can easily be performed on the inference engine itself, it need not be done using a training framework like this.
+While PTQ is fast, QAT provides the best accuracy.
+Due to these reasons, we shall focus on QAT in this repository.

+Although  repository does Quantization, the data is still kept as discrete floating point values.
+Activation range information is inserted into the model using Clip functions, wherever appropriate.

-The foundational components for Quantization are provided in [PyTorch-Jacinto-AI-DevKit Main Page](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/).
-This repository uses those tools.
-Please consult the [documentation on Quantization](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md) to understand the internals of our implementation of QAT.
+The foundational components for Quantization are provided in [PyTorch-Jacinto-AI-DevKit](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/).
+This repository uses Quantization tools from there.
+Please consult the [documentation on Quantization](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md) to understand the internals of our implementation of QAT / PTQ.

 ## Features